Abonmarche/Cloning/solution_cloner_plan.md

 ## Current State

-The solution cloner now supports:
+The solution cloner now supports ALL major ArcGIS Online item types:
 - **Feature Layers** - Base hosted data with schema, symbology, and relationships
 - **Views** - Filtered/subset views of feature layers with field visibility
 - **Join Views** - Views that join multiple feature layers with proper geometry
 - **Web Maps** - Maps with updated layer references and organization URLs
 - **Instant Apps** - Web mapping applications with updated web map references
+- **Dashboards** - With arcade data expressions and embed widgets
+- **Experience Builder** - With data sources, widgets, and circular references

-The ID mapping and reference update system is fully functional, automatically updating references when cloning dependent items.
-The system properly detects item types even when they appear as generic "Feature Service" items and handles cross-organization cloning with proper URL updates.
+The ID mapping and reference update system is fully functional, including two-phase updates for circular references between dashboards and experiences.
+The system properly detects item types, handles cross-organization cloning with proper URL updates, and manages complex dependencies.

-### Ready for Production Use For:
+### Ready for Production Use
-- Cloning individual feature layers, views, join views, web maps, and instant apps
-- Solutions containing these item types with full dependency resolution
+- Cloning complete ArcGIS Online solutions containing all supported item types
+- Full dependency resolution with automatic reference updates
 - Cross-organization cloning (personal to work, ArcGIS Online to Enterprise)

-### Still In Development:
-- Dashboard cloning with widget reference updates
-- Experience Builder app cloning
+- Circular reference handling (dashboards ↔ experiences)

 This architecture provides a robust, maintainable, and extensible foundation for cloning complete ArcGIS Online solutions while preserving all the proven functionality from your existing individual scripts.